 Disability insurance helps protect you and your family against loss of income if you become disabled and cannot work.
-The insurance replaces a percentage of income during the time for which you cannot work or as specified in the policy.
-There are two types of coverage – short term disability insurance and long term disability insurance.
+The insurance replaces a percentage of your covered compensation during the time for which you cannot work or as specified in the policy.
+There are two types of coverage – short-term disability insurance and long-term disability insurance.

 Disability insurance can be purchased or provided in several ways:

 - Individual disability insurance policies, both short- and long-term, are policies that you purchase and pay for yourself.

 - Group disability plans are sponsored through your employer, who may offer short-term and/or long-term disability benefits.
 Your employer, you, or a combination of both can pay the premiums.